shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/uploading-segment-data-using-bss.md

 ---
-title: Uploading Segment Data Using BSS
+title: Digital Platform API - Uploading Segment Data Using BSS
 description: Explore the multi-step process on how to add your segment file to the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Uploading segment data using BSS
+# Digital Platform API - Uploading segment data using BSS

 As described in this document, adding your segment file to the system is a multi-step process.